 The Small Brand’s Guide to Black Friday Email Marketing

-That said, you can still leverage effective, low-cost strategies for Black Friday, such as email marketing.
+However, you can still succeed with effective, low-cost strategies like email marketing.

 Here’s the thing – you’ll get better results with email marketing if you get started early with your campaigns.